Constructing graphs over $R^n$ with small prescribed mean-curvature

 We now come back to our earlier remark that the nonlinearity of the $\tau$-problem is effectively cubic.
 However, for technical reasons, in this section we restrict attention to $n=3$.
 This allows us to return to the three-dimensional vector formulation for which many well-known identities of vector analysis are at our disposal.
 Thus the $\tau$-problem then becomes a $v$-problem.

-The ``cubic version'' of our $v$ problem reveals some interesting a priori differential identities which are satisfied by any solution but which are obscured by the original formulation of the $v$ problem.
+The ``cubic version'' of our $v$-problem reveals some interesting a priori differential identities which are satisfied by any solution but which are obscured by the original formulation of the $v$-problem.

 More importantly, the algebraic simplifications dramatically reduce the combinatorial complexity of the successive approximations in the small-$H$ hierarchy.
 Indeed, except for the first few low-order terms, the series solution to our original first-order $v$ vector problem and its spin-off, the solutions to the original first-order $w$ vector problem and the original second-order scalar $u$-problem, soon involves terms which look more and more unwieldy.
 The cubic version of the $v$-problem offers relief, by having to evaluate fewer integrals.